 First, you’ll need to turn on Permalinks within the WordPress dashboard—permalinks are not activated in a default installation.
 To turn on permalinks, log in to the dashboard and follow the left site navigation to “Settings” then “Permalinks”.
 At the Permalink Settings page, in the section titled Common Setting, click the radio button for “Custom Structure” and enter /%postname%/.
 This permalink structure will automatically generate URLs from your Page and Post titles—but you’ll still be able to manually change them if necessary.

-You now know the basics to operating your WordPress site and can now publish your content for the world to see.
+You now know the basics of operating your WordPress site and can now publish your content for the world to see.
 Refer back to this How-to Guide if you get stuck and need assistance.
 It is yours to keep and refer to whenever you need help with posting, editing, or reorganizing your WordPress site.

 Leave a ReplyWant to join the discussion?